jandeerl/GalleryAutomation/README.md

 The entire project is written in Java 21, based on Appium 2 & UIAutomator2.

+Page Object Model is used to represent the different screens in the application.

 ### Sample photos

 To populate the Photos app, sample photos need to be available on device.
-As part of the setup for PopulatedHomePageTest, photos are taken from the device's camera.
+As part of the setup for ```PopulatedHomePageTest```, photos are taken from the device's camera.

 <img src="populatedHomepageTest.gif" alt ="PopulatedHomePageTest being run">